matt-roe/data-insight-solutions/src/routes/(front)/services/+page.md

 # Services

 Technology solutions are widely varying in complexity and scope.
 For this reason we set starting costs for services.
-This is to allow for a successful service, even when the goal is a large one.
-Generally services are priced at $200 per hour.
+This is to allow for a successful service, even if the goal is a large one.
+Generally, services are priced at $200 per hour.

 ## Consultation

 - Macro Process Diagramming

-Starting at $400
+Starting at $200
 <br>

 - Solution Design & Statement of Work